Pelvic Floor Therapy: Regaining Control of Your Pelvis

 Education and Updates on Progress.
 Between visits you will keep a log of symptoms.
 During follow up visits, your pelvic therapy technician will observe your progress by discussing your experiences during the past week, and watching the computer monitor as you contract your pelvic floor muscles.
 She will also provide education and help determine other factors that may be causing your symptoms, such as dietary and other habits that may contribute to pelvic floor conditions.

 Visit Frequency and Duration.
 Visits last about 45 minutes.
-A positive change in symptoms should be noticed by the third or fourth weekly visit.
-This does not mean symptoms are completely gone by then, but improvement will likely be noticed by this point.
-Depending on the condition being treated, patients will typically need 6 to 12 sessions to experience complete or near complete resolution of symptoms.
-However, longstanding pelvic pain conditions may benefit from a longer course of treatment.
+A positive change in symptoms should be noticed by the third or fourth weekly visit, and some improvement will likely be noticed by this point.
+Depending on the condition being treated, patients will typically need 12 or more sessions to experience complete or near complete resolution of symptoms.
+Longstanding pelvic pain conditions typically require a longer course of treatment.

 Home Exercises and Follow Up Visits